aniskhan001/aniskhan001.github.io/content/life/how-n26-helped-me-save-a-lot-of-money.md

 ## 💭 Final Thoughts

 I have been using N26 for the last 3 years, and it has significantly improved my ability to save money.
+To get correct numbers for each my spaces took some time.
+I had to observe my spending habits for a first couple of months to understand where my money was going.
+Once I had a good picture of my expenses, I was able to allocate the right amount to each space.
+However, it changes from time to time based on my needs and priorities.
+It's okay to readjust the numbers based on your current situation.
+I try not to be too strict with myself, but I also try to maintain a balance between spending and saving.

 While some of the features mentioned above are only available with a subscription, many are accessible with a free account as well.
 Personally, I find the minimal monthly fee for the N26 Smart account to be well worth it for the additional features that have greatly enhanced my financial management.
 Getting the [N26 Smart](https://n26.com/en-de/plans) plan was one of the best financial decisions I have ever made.
 Please note that I am neither sponsored nor influenced by N26 or any other business to write this blogpost.
 I am simply sharing my personal